Active Learning for Control-Oriented Identification of Nonlinear Systems: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-Ingvar Ziemann is supported by a Swedish Research Council international postdoc grant.
-George J. Pappas is supported in part by NSF Award SLES-2331880.
-Nikolai Matni is supported in part by NSF Award SLES-2331880 and NSF CAREER award ECCS-2045834.
+BL and NM are supported by NSF Award SLES-2331880, NSF CAREER award ECCS-2045834 and AFOSR Award FA9550-24-1-0102.
+IZ is supported by a Swedish Research Council international postdoc grant.
+GP is supported in part by NSF Award SLES-2331880.